Corporate enforcement & inspection policy

 11. When a breach or problem is identified, the Council will adopt a 3-step approach based on:

-a.
-Do you need help?
-The Council is here to help you get it right, first time.
+- Do you need help?
+We are here to help you get it right, first time.
 Speak to us.

-b.
-Still having difficulties solving the problem?
-The Council is still here to help develop a solution.
+- Still having difficulties solving the problem?
+We will help you to develop a solution

-12. However, we have a zero tolerance approach to and reserves the right to take immediate, formal enforcement action in cases including (but not limited to):
+12. However, we have a zero tolerance approach and reserve the right to take immediate, formal enforcement action in cases including (but not limited to):

-a.
-Deliberate, fraudulent or criminal activity or when people deliberately undermine or play the system (for example: planning or licensing regimes).
+- Deliberate, fraudulent or criminal activity or when people deliberately undermine or play the system (for example: planning or licensing regimes)

-c.
-Where our help and advice are deliberately ignored.
+- Where our help and advice are deliberately ignored

-e.
-When there is significant harm being caused to individuals, communities or the environment.
+When there is significant harm being caused to individuals, communities or the environment

-f.
-When victims or witnesses require our extra support and protection.
+- When victims or witnesses require our extra support and protection

 13. We do not believe that anyone should benefit from illegal, unfair or unauthorised activities.
 In such cases, we will actively consider using the Proceeds of Crime Act 2002 to recover and confiscate any money or assets arising from such activities.